burnedpopcorn/FMOD-RI/README.md

 function scr_soundrandom() // this custom funct should recreate FMOD Multi Instruments {
-	var songnums = argument[0];			// this makes first arguement state amount of songs to randomize var randomsong = random(songnums);		// this take amount of songs and chooses one of them if randomsong == 0 // to ensure it does NOT call arg 0, as that's not a valid song obviously ++randomsong
+	var songnums = argument[0];			// this makes first arguement state amount of songs to randomize var rand = random(songnums);		// this take amount of songs and chooses one of them if rand == 0 // to ensure it does NOT call arg 0, as that's not a valid song obviously ++rand
+	var randsong = argument[rand]; // should ensure correct loading of song to scr_soundeffect()
-	return scr_soundeffect(argument[randomsong]);	// selects and plays random song }
+	scr_soundeffect(randsong);	// selects and plays random song }
 ------
 Use this for any sounds that use Multi Instruments (you can find them below)